PankajKumar202/brewmusepk/apidocument.md

 >>>keynote=the api fetch all data from coffee as well as food.we can take data as per our convenience using jsp by fetch call.
 >>>#working
 >>>local links
-Menu data of coffee wrt to its category e.g featured beverage n all =http://localhost:5347/Coffee/3 Menu data of food wrt to its category e.g featured beverage n all =
+Menu data of coffee & food wrt to its category e.g featured beverage n all =localhost:5347/item/2

 >>>heroku links

 >>>Coffee finder